What is Vitrectomy Surgery?

-A vitrectomy is the surgical removal of the vitreous humor, a clear, gel-like substance that gives the eye shape and allows light to reach the retina.
+A vitrectomy is a highly effective eye surgery that treats and repairs eye complications.
+It is the surgical removal of the vitreous humor, a clear, gel-like substance that gives the eye its shape and allows light to reach the retina.

 Damage to the vitreous humor can lead to vision loss and other health complications, including:

-The anterior vitrectomy corrects eye conditions located at the front of the eye, such as:
+The anterior vitrectomy corrects eye conditions located in the front of the eye, such as:

 This type of vitrectomy procedure is less common.
 A licensed ophthalmologist performs this surgery.